What Disability Back Pay Means for Your Claim

 Defining Disability Back Pay

-Disability back pay is the amount of benefits that a claimant is actually owed for the time duration leading up to the actual approval of a claim — that is, the time between the date a person became disabled and the date their approved claim is finalized.
-It covers for the waiting period and helps sustain in-principle support for those who are currently unable to work.
+Disability back pay is the amount of benefits that a claimant is actually owed for the time duration leading up to the actual approval of a claim, that is, the time between the date a person became disabled and the date their approved claim is finalized.
+It covers the waiting period and helps sustain in-principle support for those who are currently unable to work.
 Without this payment, claimants would suffer undue hardship during an already difficult transition.

 Why Back Pay Exists

 Applying for benefits can take months or even years in many cases.
 People are left with zero income while waiting for approval.
 Back pay prevents applicants from losing out on compensation for the waiting period while a claim is pending, if and when a decision is made in their favor.
-This agreement recognizes that context of longer processing times.
+This agreement recognizes the context of longer processing times.

 How Eligibility Is Determined